calvingtf/Password-Classifier/README.md

 We were only provided a data set that had two features which were passwords and the strength

-Calvin Ng and Arturo Delgado Decided to add multiple features that differentiate a password.
+Calvin Ng and Arturo Delgado decided to add multiple features that differentiate a password.

 Final Features